Barn Conversions: A Comprehensive Guide

 Without extending the external dimensions of the building in any way, you can build either:

-• Up to five homes, each no larger than 100 square metres;
+- up to ten homes, each no larger than 150 square metres;

 You can make the following modifications: